KarenStonecypher/World-Billionaires/README.md

 the industries in which they made their wealth, and whether or not they are self-made.
 The data set also includes information on the countries in which the people live, such as the life expectancy, consumer price index, GDP, and education enrollment rates for their country.

+Also acquired from Kaggle.com was the ["world-countries.json"](https://www.kaggle.com/datasets/ktochylin/world-countries) dataset containing the world mapping data for the choropleth visualizations created.

 ## Folders

 The project files are divided between the following folders: